Scottsdale Fashion Square: Municipal bond controversy

 A parking garage adjacent to the Scottsdale Fashion Square Mall (aka the "Nordstrom Garage") was constructed by Scottsdale Fashion Square Partners and leased to the City of Scottsdale in 1998 for 50 years for $31,375,000.
 In 2012 Scottsdale Mayor Jim Lane and the city council approved a prepayment of the lease, financed by issuance of municipal bonds.
-However, in 2015 the IRS notified the city that the issuance is being challenged for non-compliance with the federal tax code or rules.
+However, in 2015 the IRS notified the city that the issuance was being challenged for non-compliance with the federal tax code.
 One possible basis for such challenges is failure of the "public purpose test".